AxiumCrisis61/StableSVC/code/model/Hifi_GAN/README.md

 Borrowed from: https://github.com/jik876/hifi-gan

+Adjustments to Configuration v1 used in this project (with last four following [2]):

+- Sampling Rate: 22050 to 16000;

+- Hop size: 256 to 240;

+- Upsample Rate: 8 × 8 × 2 × 2 to 8 × 5 × 3 × 2;

+- Upsample Kernel Sizes: [16,16,4,4] to [15, 15, 5, 5];

+- Modify up-sampling block: decompose 1-d Deconvolution to Resize-Convolution to avoid Checkerboard Artifacts [3].

 # HiFi-GAN: Generative Adversarial Networks for Efficient and High Fidelity Speech Synthesis

 ### Jungil Kong, Jaehyeon Kim, Jaekyoung Bae